josephxbrick/documentorganizer/README.md

 ---

-# The table of contents
+# Table of contents

-The plugin creates a table of contents (TOC) for artboards on the current Sketch page, organized into sections.
+A table of contents (TOC) is required by this plugin. *Issue: a TOC is overkill for a small doc.
+Consider making TOC optional.* The plugin creates a TOC for artboards on the current Sketch page, organized into sections.
 The image below shows a TOC that has both section headers and pages, but you can choose to list only section headers.

 <img src="/readme_images/toc_image_newest.png" width="900">